-To make half a month periodic whole network auto-calibration the user have to send auto-calibration broadcast message in every 14 days.
+To make half a month periodic whole network auto-calibration the user has to send an auto-calibration broadcast message every 14 days.
 For example, if user wants to correct the minimum measured value to 400ppm, the user have to send broadcast DPA message with value: 435ppm.
 435 ppm = 0x01B3